clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/create-and-manage-planning-units.md

 To add activities to a planning unit, you need to {% link_new create the planning unit first | features/administration/create-and-manage-planning-units.md | #create-planning-units %}.

-Before you create schedules, you need to add all relevant activities of type Presence to planning units.
-You can only schedule people for activities that you have added to their planning unit.
-By default, all planning units include the Present activity, which cannot be deleted.
+For scheduling, you need to add activities to planning units.
+You can only schedule people for activities that you have added to the planning unit.
+By default, all planning units include the Present activity.
+You cannot delete the Present activity.
-To include activities of any type in your reports, add the activities to the relevant planning units.

 To add activities to a planning unit, proceed as follows:

 1. In the **Activities** section of the planning unit configuration panel, click the {% icon item-add %}.
    A dialog window opens.
 2. Click the activity you want to add.
-3. Enter a time range in the **From** and **To** fields.
+3. (Optional) Enter a time range in the **From** and **To** fields.
 The {% link_new Create optimized schedules | features/scheduling/schedules/schedules-optimized-schedules.md %} functionality will consider this activity within the time range you entered.
 When both fields have the value 00:00, injixo considers the business hours of the planning unit.
 Users with admin access can change this default behavior in setting _48408_{:.id-label} _Take into account business hours in AutoScheduler_.
-4. (Optional) Enter a date range in the **Valid from** and **Valid to** fields to limit when the activity is available for scheduling.<br>Leave the **Valid from** and **Valid to** fields blank to make it always available.
+4. (Optional) Enter a time in the **Valid from** and **Valid to** fields to limit when the activity is available for scheduling.
+Leave **Valid from** and **Valid to** blank to make it always available.
 5. Click _Ok_{:.doc-button}.

 To edit or delete an activity, click the {% icon item-edit %} or the {% icon item-delete %}.